-As discussed below in Section IV, the 2021 Request for Information fails to comply with basic tenets of fair administrative decision-making, and violates the principles of transparency and inclusivity set forth in the 2012 President's Blue Ribbon Commission Report on America's Nuclear Future.
+As discussed below in Section 3, the 2021 Request for Information is fatally incorrect, incomplete, unfocused, and unclear and misleading in its purpose.
+Furthermore, DOE has made no apparent attempt to seek broad participation in the commenting process beyond publication in the Federal Register - a demonstrably inadequate way of obtaining broad participation.
+Thus, the Request for Information fails to comply with basic tenets of fair administrative decision-making, and violates the principles of transparency and inclusivity set forth in the 2012 President's Blue Ribbon Commission Report on America's Nuclear Future (INSERT WEB ADDRESS).
 See id. at ix ("Transparency, flexibility, patience, responsiveness, and a heavy emphasis on consultation and cooperation will all be necessary - indeed, these are attributes that should apply not just to siting but to every aspect of program implementation.") (emphasis added).
-Contrary to these goals and principles, the 2021 Request for Information is fatally incomplete, unfocused, and unclear in its purpose, because DOE has failed to do the basic work of analyzing and responding to the two rounds of public comments and multiple stakeholder meetings it held between 2015 and 2017.
-Affected communities have no way of knowing whether DOE agreed with their previous input on the subject of consent-based siting, or what DOE still wants to know.
-Furthermore, the 2021 Request for Information is misleading, because it conveys the false impression that federal interim storage of spent reactor fuel and high-level waste has received Congressional approval, and therefore is a fait accompli.